wblachowski/random-background-generator/README.md

 ```
 positional arguments:
-  path                  path to an image to process
+  path                  path to the image to process

 optional arguments:
   -h, --help            show this help message and exit